jidongxiao/networksecurity/labs/pki/README.md

 </html>
 ```

-1.4. we then setup at virtual host so that we host fakenews.com via https.
+1.4. we then setup a virtual host so that we host fakenews.com via https.
 To achieve this, we add the following content at the end of this file: /etc/apache2/sites-available/000-default.conf.

 ```console
 <VirtualHost *:443>